 For employees: While intended to address the retirement savings gap by providing more coverage, the bill has drawbacks.
 Compared to other options like 401(k) plans, IRAs have limited flexibility (i.e. no employer matching, a default 3% payroll deduction, and a lower contribution limit).

 For employers: Offering employees retirement plan options can lead to improved recruiting, decreased turnover, and tax savings.
 Employers aren’t responsible for investment returns, program design, or program benefits—but will have to set up infrastructure and establish processes for employee payroll deductions, ensure they’re compliant with the plan rules, and move employee funds into the state fund.

 What should you do now?

 Employees should talk to their employer about their plans.
-If you’re interested in asking your boss or manager for a 401(k), here’s a guide that can help you ask your boss or manager for a 401(k) for your company.
+Interested in asking your boss or manager for a 401(k)?
+Our guide can help you ask your boss or manager for a 401(k) for your company.